 The Australian Defence Force Review

-Work on the Review to date
+Work on the review

-Our work to date on the Review includes:
+Our work on the review included:

 - A documentation review (desktop audits) and analysis including analysis of online resources.